brandur/sorg/content/drafts/hacker-analytics.md

 {{Figure "GoatCounter's measurement of an HN traffic peak."
 (ImgSrcAndAltAndClass "/photographs/articles/hacker-analytics/goatcounter.png" "GoatCounter's measurement of an HN traffic peak." "overflowing")}}

 Both Google Analytics and Goatcounter agreed that I got **~13k unique visitors** across the couple days where it spiked.
-GoAccess and my own custom Athena queries agreed that it was more like **~33k unique visitors**, giving me a rough proportion of **2.5x**.
+GoAccess and my own custom Athena queries agreed that it was more like **~33k unique visitors**, giving me a rough ratio of **2.5x** more visitors than reported by analytics, and meaning that about **60% of my readers are using an adblocker**.

-So while analytics tools are still useful for measuring across a  sample of visitors, they're not giving you the whole story, and that in itself is a good reason that you might want to drop them, privacy concerns aside.
+So while analytics tools are still useful for measuring across a  sample of visitors, they're not giving you the whole story, and that in itself is a good reason that you might want to consider dropping them, privacy concerns aside.

-Personally, I think it's still fine to use the ones that are making an effort to be privacy-aware like Goatcounter, and they certainly yield benefits over analytics-by-logging like giving you JavaScript-only information like operating system and screen size.
+Personally, I think it's still fine to use the ones that are making an effort to be privacy-aware like Goatcounter, and they certainly yield benefits over analytics-by-logging like giving you JavaScript-only information like time spent on site and screen size, while being more convenient to look at.